hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 ## Differential abundance analysis with MiloR
 This approach is a cluster-free method and therefore does not require cells to be separated by celltype.
 Rather, **we will use the full dataset and subset by the two conditions of interest**.

+> NOTE: This dataset is fairly well structured with well defined celltypes, and is not the typical dataset that would be used for miloR.
+We use the data as an example to run code, but interpretation may not be as intuitive.

 ### Create new script

 To start, open a new Rscript file, and start with some a header line in comment format: